DTUAqua-ObsTek/bluerov2/GETTING_STARTED.md

 ## Test ArduSub SITL and MAVROS ##

-** NOTE, this is still a work in progress, Gazebo and ardusub like to fight over the /tf **
+** NOTE, this is still a work in progress, the base_link -> thruster TFs are a little strange for some reason but this is purely cosmetic.**

 - Launch an instance of ArduSub simulation

-	`cd ardupilot/ArduSub`

-	`sim_vehicle.py -L RATBeach --map --console`
+	`sim_vehicle.py -v ArduSub -l 55.60304,12.808937,0,0 --map --console`

 - Launch MAVROS